• Home

 Cariappa was affectionately known as “Kipper,” but his leadership style was anything but informal.
 He firmly established the Indian Army’s apolitical character and its allegiance to the Constitution rather than any individual or ideology.

-This image captures India taking command of its own defense for the first time.
+This image captures India taking command of its own defence for the first time.

 Image 3: Leadership, Statehood, and Transition—1949